-Name STRCAT(strs) Operation Concatenates strs.
-STRUPR(str) Returns str with all ASCII letters (a-z) in uppercase.
-STRLWR(str) Returns str with all ASCII letters (A-Z) in lowercase.
+Name Operation STRCAT(strs) Concatenates strs. $\mathtt{STRUPR}(str)$ Returns str with all ASCII letters (a-z) in uppercase. ${f STRLWR}(str)$ Returns str with all ASCII letters (A-Z) in lowercase.
 STRSLICE(str, start , stop)Returns a substring of str starting at start and ending at stop (exclusive).
 If stop is not specified, the substring continues to the end of str.
-STRRPL(str, old, new w) Returns str with each non-overlapping occurrence of the substring old replaced with new.
-STRFMT(fmt, args) Returns the string fmt with each spec pattern replaced by interpolating the format spec (using the same syntax as "Symbol interpolation") with its corresponding argument in args ('%%' is replaced by the '%' character).
-STRCHAR(str, idx) Returns the substring of str for the charmap entry at idx with the current charmap. (idx counts charmap entries, not characters.)
-REVCHAR(vals) Returns the string that is mapped to vals with the current charmap.
-If there is no unique charmap entry for vals , an error occurs.
-READFILE(name, max) Returns the contents of the file name as a string.
-Reads up to max bytes, or the entire contents if max is not specified.
-If the file isn't found in the current directory, the include-path list passed to $rgbasm(1)$'s $-I$ option on the command line will be searched.
+STRRPL(str, old, new y) Returns str with each non-overlapping occurrence of the substring old replaced with new.
+STRFMT(fmt, args) Returns the string fmt with each %spec pattern replaced by interpolating the format spec (using the same syntax as "Symbol interpolation") with its corresponding argument in args ('%%' is replaced by the '%' character). $\mathtt{STRCHAR}(str, idx)$ Returns the substring of str for the charmap entry at idx with the current charmap. (idx counts charmap entries, not characters.)
+REVCHAR (vals) Returns the string that is mapped to vals with the current charmap.
+If there is no unique charmap entry for vals, an error occurs.